pompyproductions/aoc-2022/devlog.md

 ### December 03

 Now it's solving time — or is it?
 While mulling over how best to import the puzzle input into my website, I decided to parse the plain-text file into JSON using Python from the WSL terminal.
 It went well, meaning it _really is_ solving time!
 No, actually not; because now I ask myself how to read that file (no, not reaching for Node.js in the slightest inconvenience).
 Since I had to _request_ what I made available on GitHub pages, I realized I was already knee-deep in asynchronous territory — so I doubled down and started scouring all over the Internet for good study material on it (event loop, promises, async/await...).
 Tangent 02!

-I did end up solving the first part of the first puzzle, officially settling with a workflow.
+I did end up solving the first part of the first puzzle.
+The solution remembers the input (so that it doesn't have to fetch again, and browser console can reach it), and returns the "top X elf objects" where X can be changed to get as many as you need.

 ### December 02